 - An end result that helps someone else – e.g. a happy client

-- Saves you doing more work in the future
+- Saves you from doing more work in the future

 - Doing good in the world – helping charity or a political/religious organization that you support